DTJF/libpruio/src/doc/_6_messages.md

 ## setValue {#SubSecErrPwmSetValue}

-\Item{"pin has no PWM capability"} The specified ball number has no TIMER capability. -> Make sure that parameter *Ball* is on of the TIMER pins listed in section \ref SubSecTimer.
+\Item{"pin has no PWM capability"} The specified ball number has no TIMER capability. -> Make sure that parameter *Ball* is one of the PWM pins listed in section \ref SubSecPwm.

 \Item{"pin not in PWM mode"} Setting the values of a PWM output is required, but the related header pin (CPU ball) isn't in PWM mode.